 The New Testament and Spiritual Work with Children

-The New Testament and Spiritual Work with Children

 “A sower went out to sow his seed.
-As he sowed, some fell along the road and were trampled down, and the birds of the sky ate them up, some fell on rocks and came up, but withered because there was no moisture; some fell down among thorns, and thorns grew and choked the plants; but other seeds fell on good soil, and when it came up, it yielded a hundredfold harvest” (Luke 8:5-8).
+As he sowed, some fell along the road and was trampled down, and the birds of the sky ate it up.
+Some fell on rock and came up, but withered because there was no moisture.
+Some fell down among thorns, and thorns grew and choked the plants.
+But other seed fell on good soil, and when it came up, it yielded a hundredfold harvest” (Luke 8:5-8).

 What will be the future life of children with whom we have contacts?
 Will they be able to choose with benefit for themselves the truth in the flow of information and events around them?

 If good soil was prepared, if in childhood one received rich versatile information about the world, if the foundation of ethics was laid, then one’s spiritual Path will be less winding.
 And if the adults are sincerely interested in the happy future life of the children — not in the sense of financial success but in the sense of the surest progress on the spiritual Path predetermined by God — then they have to build relationships with their children according to the Divine rules which were given to humankind through Krishna, Gautama Buddha, Jesus Christ, Babaji, Sathya Sai Baba, and other Divine Messengers [8,10-12].

 Work with children in the groups of psychic self-regulation described in the articles of E.B.Ragimova, T.Matyatkova, and M.K.Khaschanskaya can be enriched with the themes from the New Testament.
 This approach also conforms to the principles set forth in the article of Dr.Antonov The Basic Principles of Teaching Psychic Self-Regulation to Children and Adolescents.